FancyPixel/rtk-persist/README.md

 // Import your slice reducer (Option 1) import counterSliceReducer from '../features/counter/counterSlice';
-// OR import your persisted reducer (Option 2) import { reducer as counterReducer, reducerName as counterReducerName } from '../features/counter/counterReducer';
+// OR import your persisted reducer (Option 2) import { reducer as counterReducer } from '../features/counter/counterReducer';

 // For web, use localStorage or sessionStorage const storage = localStorage;